cartersocha/derek-vibe/SPEC.md

   - Session date
   - Notes presented in a styled panel with preserved line breaks
   - List of participating characters with links
+- Unsaved session note drafts are stored locally while the user is active and cleared when the tab closes without submitting to prevent stale data

 ### Characters